drobin04/Dashboardify/README.md

 4. Enter an email address you'd like to use for your username (Will later be replaced with a username / password registration page, currently no auth method enforced)
 5. Click 'New Widget' once loaded onto index.php, and begin adding widgets to the screen and using the app.

+# Documentation

+Documentation is a work in progress, but can be found [on the Documentation.md page](documentation.md)

 # Attribution notes